FOREX-Dollar firms broadly, bolstered by robust U.S. retail sales

 "I think the market is looking at today's outsized increase in jobless claims as not necessarily an indication of a weakening U.S. labor market," he said.

 The Australian dollar fell sharply to US$0.8914, its lowest since Aug.
 30, hurt by comments from Reserve Bank of Australia Governor Glenn Stevens saying that he prefers the Aussie dollar to trade closer to US$0.85.
-The Aussie was last at US$0.8936, down 1.25 percent.
+The Aussie was last at US$0.8922, down 1.5 percent.

 He told the Australian Financial Review that a weaker currency rather than lower interest rates would be a preferable measure to ease financial conditions in Australia.